 2. to abstain from wickedness.

 What that means will become clear when we discuss chapter 2.

-Beside the warning and encouraging character of this letter, it is also pugnacious, for in spite of all decay you should not despair.
-The greater the decay, the greater the challenge to be a man of God (m/f).
+Beside the warning and encouraging character of this letter, it is also combative, because despite all decay you should not despair.
+The greater the decay, the greater the challenge to be a man of God (M/F).
 A man of God is someone who shows Who God is in an environment that does not consider the rights of God.
-We do not have the power in ourselves to do that, but in the Spirit of God Who is operative in a man of God, even when Christianity is full of complacency.
+We do not have the power in ourselves to do that, but in the Spirit of God Who is working in a man of God, even when professing Christianity is full of complacency.
 I hope you want to be a man of God.